pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 ### Wrapping up

-In this tutorial, we have examined how to create a web application that allows us to select between two different databases at runtime.
+In this tutorial, we have examined how to create a web application that allows us to select between two different databases at deployment time.
 Although this example is simple, it can be extended to consider many other scenarios, as the principles and concepts employed in its construction are the same.